canonical/ubuntu-security-documentation/docs/security-features/platform-protections/devices.rst

    # Also allow any device that identifies as a Mass Storage device.
    allow class 08

-The above rules can be broken down into the following components:
+Each rule in :file:`/etc/usbauth/usbauth.conf` consists of an action and a matcher.
+For example, the file above can be broken down into the following componenets:

 * ``allow``: This is the action.
 It instructs the system to authorize any USB device that matches the criteria that follow.
 * ``046d:c52b``: This is the matcher.
 It specifically targets the device's ``VendorID:ProductID`` pair.
 This rule does not distinguish between two identical device models; it allows any device of that exact model to connect.